wso2/docs-choreo-dev/en/docs/apis/api-concepts.md

 The access token is a string that the consumer passes in an HTTP header of the API request.
 Choreo supports JWT formatted self-contained access tokens.

 ## Rate limiting
-Rate limiting makes it possible to limit the number of permitted requests to an API for a given time window.
+Rate limiting limits the number of permitted requests to an API within a specified timeframe.
+You can use a rate-limiting strategy for the following use cases:
-Thereby it allows you to:
+    - Protect your APIs from common types of security attacks, such as certain types of Denial of Service (DoS) attacks

-   - Protect your APIs from common types of security attacks, such as certain types of Denial of Service (DoS) attacks.
+    - Regulate traffic according

-   - Regulate traffic according to infrastructure availability.
+    to infrastructure availability.

 ## Tags
 Tags allow API providers to categorize APIs that have similar attributes.
 When a tagged API gets published to the API Developer Portal, its tags appear as clickable links.
 API consumers can use the link to navigate to a category of interest.
 API consumers can also search APIs that match a particular tag on the Developer Portal.